Paultons Park: 1999–2009

 2008 saw the 25th anniversary of the park.
 As a result, a traditional style ride was installed: The Sky Swinger, and the entrance plaza was remodelled.
 As the new ride would be built on the site of the clock maze, the clock was transported to the entrance plaza to become the centrepiece of a new side garden.
 However, the most striking part of the new plaza is a Kugel ball added to celebrate the anniversary.
 It is the largest in the UK, at 1.5 metres diameter and weighing 6.5 tonnes.

 Soon after the anniversary, the park undertook a major rebranding project in which the logo was changed, the previous slogan "It's a Hoot!
 Hoot!" was dropped and the owl mascot was seen less.

-The park's expansion continued in 2009 with the addition of The Edge ride, located next to the Cobra on land not used until Cobra opening in March 2006, and of the Water Kingdom, replacing the Kids Kingdom play area.
+The park's expansion continued in 2009 with the addition of The Edge, a Zamperla Disk’o Coaster, built next to the Cobra, and the addition of the Water Kingdom, replacing the Kids Kingdom play area.
 However, the park was told they may have to move the Cobra and Edge after an application to grant them retrospective planning permission was narrowly turned down by the national park planning committee by seven votes to five.
 The area where these rides were situated is designated 'Country Park' and not 'Amusement Park' in planning terms, whereas all other areas of the park are now recognised as an amusement park and therefore have permitted development rights.
 After a separate application for the Cobra was made it was announced on 22 December 2009 that the ride had now been granted retrospective permission and could remain in its current location.

 Another planning application was lodged with the New Forest National Park Planning Authority to retain the Edge ride.
 This application received public support and Paultons were granted permission by the New Forest NPA to retain the Edge ride in its current location on 16 March 2010.

 2010–2019

 No new rides were opened in 2010, instead, all efforts were put into 2011's new opening: Peppa Pig World.
 This features three large rides and several more smaller rides and attractions all contained within a themed area.
 This is the world's first Peppa Pig theme park.
 The area also includes the largest Peppa Pig toy shop in the world selling Peppa Pig themed merchandise.
-This new development was heavily promoted through the Internet, television and radio adverts.
+This new development was heavily promoted through the Internet, television and radio adverts, even somewhat changing the park's name to Paulton's Park Home Of Peppa Pig World.
 The area opened on 6 April 2011 and visitor numbers to the park increased from 500,000 per year to 1 million after the year of opening.